What is an internship / experiential learning?

 Internships provide an opportunity for students to learn from experienced professionals in their field.
 Student outcomes include a stronger resume, valuable professional connections, and exposure to career fields and job markets that can inform their career path.

-How do you register an internship for academic credit?
+How do I register an internship / experience?

 What are the eligibility requirements and credit details for internships?